Perl-Apollo/Corinna/rfc/roles.md

 }
 ```

-Roles may _not_ access the slots or methods of the class the
+Roles may _not_ access the fields or methods of the class the
 role is consumed into unless those have already been exposed in the public
 interface.